mohamedlmalki/epic-strapi/blog/blog-posts/05-epic-next.md

 You can also find the blog post content in the [Strapi Blog](https://github.com/PaulBratslavsky/epic-next-15-strapi-5/tree/main/blog/blog-posts).

-Fell free to make PRs to fix any issues you find in the project or let me know if you have any questions.
+Feel free to make PRs to fix any issues you find in the project, or let me know if you have any questions.

 Happy coding!